-- 1. Outline of business divestiture

-- (a) Name of company to which a divested business was transferred through company split: ITX Corporation

-- (b) Name of company to which shares were transferred: IJ Holdings Inc.

-- (2) Operations of divested business
+- 1. Outline of business divestiture - (1) Name of company to which a divested business was transferred through company split and company to which shares were transferred (a) Name of company to which a divested business was transferred through company split: ITX Corporation - (b) Name of company to which shares were transferred: IJ Holdings Inc. - (2) Operations of divested business

-- Information & Communication Business
+Information & Communication Business

-- (3) Primary reason for business divesture
+(3) Primary reason for business divesture